grongierisc/formation-template/README.md

 The MessageMap gives us the method to launch depending on the type of the request (the message sent to the operation).

-As we can see, if the operation received a message of the type `Formation.Msg.TrainingInsertRequest`, the `InsertLocalBDD` method will be called.
+As we can see, if the operation received a message of the type `Formation.Msg.FormationInsertRequest`, the `InsertLocalBDD` method will be called.
 This method will save the message in the IRIS local database.

 ## 7.4.
 Adding the operation to the production